-Neurodegeneration in these disorders is proposed to result for the progressive accumulation of abnormal protein aggregates.
+Neurodegeneration in these disorders is proposed to result from the progressive accumulation of abnormal protein aggregates.
 The toxic aggregates are known as oligomers, these are globular arrays that penetrate the cell membranes and impair neuronal communication and functioning.
 While in AD the oligomers are composed of amyloid-β protein, in PD they are composed of alpha-synuclein.

 At Neuropore Therapies we have developed, tested and patented compounds capable of interfering with the development of the toxic amyloid-β and alpha-synuclein aggregates.
 We have peptidomimetic and organic small molecules that interfere at various stages of the process of toxic conversion and oligomerization.